Snoopy vs. the Red Baron (song): Background

-Other releases and cover versions
+Other releases and covers

-A rare promotional record (only 1000 were pressed, labelled "Omnimedia") for the advertising arm of Charles Fuller Productions included the removed lyrics "Hang on Snoopy".
+A rare promotional record (only 1,000 were pressed, labelled "Omnimedia") for the advertising arm of Charles Fuller Productions included the removed lyrics "Hang on Snoopy".
 It is a two-sided 7" that plays at 331/3 RPM.

 The song was featured as a cover version on a children's album of the same name in the early 1970s by The Peter Pan Pop Band & Singers.

 In 1976 The Irish Rovers covered this song on their children's studio album The Children of the Unicorn on the K-Tel International label.
 It was the 12th album by this Irish folk music group.

-In 1973, a group called The Hotshots! reached number 4 in the UK Singles Chart with their cover version of the song, performed in a ska style.
+In 1973, a group named The Hotshots reached No.4 in the UK Singles Chart with their cover version of the song, performed in a ska style.

 In 1967, Italian singer Giorgio Gaber recorded an Italian version of this song, "Snoopy contro il Barone Rosso".
 He also recorded a Spanish version, "Snoopy contra el Barón Rojo", with lyrics very similar to his Italian version.

 Also in 1967, Spanish band Los Mustang recorded a different version in Spanish, also titled "Snoopy contra el Barón Rojo", with different lyrics from Gaber's version.

 Also in 1967, Brazilian singer Ronnie Von recorded a version, "Soneca Contra o Barão Vermelho", Snoopy then being known in Brazil as either Xereta ("snoopy" in Portuguese) or Soneca ("snooze") in local editions of the Schulz comic strip.

-In 1977, a Finnish band Kontra recorded a version in Finnish titled "Ressu ja Punainen Parooni".
-It was released as B-side of their debut single "Aja hiljaa isi" (Love Records LRS 2185).
+In 1977, Finnish band Kontra recorded a version in Finnish titled "Ressu ja Punainen Parooni".
+It was released as the B-side of their debut single, "Aja hiljaa isi" (Love Records LRS 2185).

-In 2003, a band called The Staggers released a hard rock cover of the song.
+In 2003, a band named The Staggers released a hard rock cover of the song.

 The song inspired the title of Kim Newman's novel The Bloody Red Baron (1995).
 The book features both the Red Baron and Snoopy, though the latter is deliberately unnamed in order to avoid copyright issues.

 In 2015, Dick Holler, one of the authors of the original lyrics of the song released in 1966, recorded a version of the song along with several members of his family during a family reunion in Berkeley, California.

-The song is briefly featured towards the end of Quentin Tarantino's 2019 film Once Upon a Time... in Hollywood.
+The song is briefly heard toward the end of Quentin Tarantino's 2019 film Once Upon a Time in Hollywood.